Zhuolin Qu

 Phase Field Models

-they have been extended to many other physical phenomena,
+been extended to many other physical phenomena, such as the

-such as the growth of cancerous tumors, phase separation
+growth of cancerous tumors, phase separation of block

-of block copolymers, and dewetting and rupture of thin
+copolymers, and dewetting and rupture of thin liquid films.

 The molecular beam epitaxy (MBE) equation with slop selection $$ u_{t}=-\delta \Delta^{2} u+\nabla \cdot\left(|\nabla u|^{2} \nabla u-\nabla u\right), \quad \delta>0.$$ The Cahn-Hilliard equation $$ u_{t}=-\delta \Delta^{2} u+\Delta\left(u^{3}-u\right), \quad \delta>0.$$